FAQs

 What are committees?

 The Communications Committee addresses the promotional and communication needs of the other three committees and provides support to the wider Senate in any additional communications responsibilities.
+The Committee also manages the biweekly USS newsletter and social media platforms.

 Lastly, the Advocacy Committee actively listens to and catalogs emerging, current, and longstanding needs in the student community.
 Formulating strategies, campaigns, and plans to effectively address them, as well as bring them to the attention of the wider Senate.